BOKD-189/peanux_ggj2020/readme.md

 ## Getting Started

-To view the steps to setup Not
+To view the steps to setup Notion to work with this example view the post at https://notion-blog.vercel.app/blog/my-first-post or follow the steps below.

+## Deploy Your Own

+Deploy you